The importance of having a business Facebook page vs a personal profile

 However, you also need to carefully consider if Facebook is actually where your ideal client will be (are they on Facebook or would Instagram be a better platform if you are targeting a younger audience for example).

-It is important that you separate your personal page from your business page primarily because using your profile (personal page) for promotional and/or commercial purposes violates Facebook’s policies so could result in Facebook deleting your account.
+It is important that you separate your personal page from your business page primarily because using your profile (personal page) for promotional and/or commercial purposes violates Facebook’s policies and could result in Facebook deleting your account.

 These seven tips will ensure your business looks professional.